osulp/git-beginner/_episodes/01-basics.md

 [commit]({{ page.root }}/reference#commit)), and keeps useful metadata about them.
 The complete history of commits for a particular project and their metadata make up a [repository]({{ page.root }}/reference#repository).
 Repositories can be kept in sync across different computers, facilitating collaboration among different people.
+Git offers a lightweight solution to frequent branching and merging of shared documents.

 > ## The Long History of Version Control Systems
 >